Master’s programme in Managing People, Knowledge and Change

 - What is the responsibility of the consumer?

-Empirically the course addresses a number of different organizations within the global business as well as within the public sector.
+Empirically, the course addresses a number of different organizations within the global business sector as well as within the public sector.

-The course is divided into four interrelated part, which relates to the questions of, how creativity and innovation could be stimulated and further developed in an organization; what role external stakeholders of the company play; why innovation and creativity have become so important and what possible positive but also negative effects it can have.
-To that end part one of the course presents and discusses various different conceptions of creativity and innovation.
+The course is divided into four interrelated parts, which relate to the questions of how creativity and innovation could be stimulated and further developed in an organization; what role external stakeholders of the company play; and why innovation and creativity have become so important and what possible positive but also negative effects it can have.
+To that end, part one of the course presents and discusses various different conceptions of creativity and innovation.

 Part two explores examples and various challenges of managing creativity and innovation.
-In that context stimulating creativity on individual and team level will be investigated as well as organizational efforts to structure and commercialize the innovation process.
+In that context, stimulating creativity on an individual and team level will be investigated as well as organizational efforts to structure and commercialize the innovation process.

 The third part looks at the broader economic, cultural and societal context of creativity and innovation.

-The objective of this course is to facilitate for understanding of the significance of HR issues in contemporary business life.
+The objective of this course is to facilitate the understanding of the significance of HR issues in contemporary business life.